The goal is to raise approx EUR 11.000 every month, so I can work on varnish 100 hours every month.

 Such exposure to people who don’t know what Varnish is will not help me in any way, quite the contrary, it will probably just end up wasting my time.

-But feel free to forward this to other Varnish users you know: That is the proper audience.
+But feel free to forward this to other Varnish users you know: They are the proper audience.

-Yes, that actually used to be the case, but now it’s written using Sphinx and RST, and that’s much nicer isn’t it ?
+This one is written with Sphinx and RST, and that’s much nicer isn’t it ?